Greater Kota Kinabalu: Subsequent usage

 Usage of the term 'Greater Kota Kinabalu' slowly gained traction in recent years, especially in the real estate sector.
-However, because of the separate administrative jurisdictions within Greater Kota Kinabalu, the term is not an officially recognised statistical area by the Department of Statistics Malaysia, and tracking population data remains based on individual districts.
-Despite the sporadic usage of the term in some public policy documents, there is no firm groundwork to establish a dedicated singular body that can represent or govern areas under Greater Kota Kinabalu, to address shared challenges such as meeting population growth needs and minimising development impact on sensitive areas.
-Hence, present socio-economic policies tend to focus heavily towards Kota Kinabalu district itself, rather than the entire Greater Kota Kinabalu region.
-On the other hand, the increasing socio-economic integration and interdependency among the districts of Kota Kinabalu, Penampang, Putatan, Tuaran and Papar been recognised in other ways, thus indirectly reaffirming the feasible existence of Greater Kota Kinabalu as an inter-dependent socio-economic regional entity.
+Because of the separate administrative jurisdictions within Greater Kota Kinabalu, the term is not an officially recognised statistical area by the Department of Statistics Malaysia; therefore population data remains based on individual districts.
+Despite the usage of the term in some public policy documents, there is no dedicated single body that represents or governs Greater Kota Kinabalu to address shared challenges such as population growth and development impact on sensitive areas.
+Hence, present socio-economic policies tend to focus on Kota Kinabalu district, rather than the wider area of Greater Kota Kinabalu.
+The increasing socio-economic integration and interdependency among the districts of Kota Kinabalu, Penampang, Tuaran and Papar have been recognised in other ways, thus suggesting the feasibility of Greater Kota Kinabalu as an inter-dependent socio-economic regional entity.

 Water resource conflict

-In 2018, the Sabah government proposed to construct a water supply dam in Upper Papar, a sparsely populated area on the foothills of Crocker Range in Papar.
-The proposal was a long-term measure to meet the expected increase of water usage demand in the state's west coast.
-The Member of Parliament for Papar supports the proposal as a catalyst to increase development in the west coast and attract investment, especially in Papar.
-The proposal has been met with fierce objection by the locals residing in the area citing that the realisation of the project would mean loss of land which has been settled for generations.
-The controversy surrounding the project partly contributed to the loss of the Warisan-led state government in the 2020 Sabah state election.
+In 2018, the Sabah government proposed a water supply dam in Upper Papar, a sparsely populated area on the foothills of the Crocker Range in Papar.
+The proposal was a long-term measure to meet the expected increase in demand on the state's west coast.
+The Member of Parliament for Papar supported the proposal as a catalyst to increase development in the west coast and attract investment, especially in Papar.
+The proposal was met with fierce objection by the locals residing in the area, as the project would mean a loss of land settled for generations.
+The controversy surrounding the project partly contributed to the defeat of the Warisan-led state government in the 2020 Sabah state election.
 Currently, there is no indication that the project is cancelled.

 2020–2021 pandemic movement control order

 Since October 2020, as part of the strategies to stem COVID-19 infection, inter-district travel restriction has been imposed periodically throughout Sabah.
-However, the districts of Kota Kinabalu, Penampang and Putatan are grouped into a single 'unified' district and residents between these districts are allowed to move freely without restriction.
-This is because socio-economic activities and movements between these districts are highly intertwined, and imposing restriction on a basis of individual district would have caused further economic disruption.
+However, the districts of Kota Kinabalu, Penampang and Papar are grouped into a single 'unified' district and residents between these districts are allowed to move freely without restriction.
+This is because socio-economic activities and movements between these districts are highly intertwined and imposing restriction on a basis of individual district would have caused further economic disruption.
 As the infection rate slows, the inter-district travel restriction is further loosened into zoning restriction, whereby restriction of movement is based on zones.
-The entire West Coast Division, comprising the districts of Kota Kinabalu, Penampang, Putatan, Tuaran, Papar, Kota Belud and Ranau, is grouped into a single zone.
+The entire West Coast Division, comprising the districts of Kota Kinabalu, Penampang, Tuaran, Papar, Kota Belud and Ranau, is grouped into a single zone.
 Travel between districts within a zone is not restricted.